ucb-rit/savio-training-containers-2021/containers.md

 ls -l /global/scratch/paciorek/wikistats_small
 ```

-In general one would do I/O to data on the host system rather than writing into the container.
+In general one would do I/O to files on the host system rather than writing into the container.

 It is possible to create writeable containers.